Honjok: Companies' customized strategies

 In addition to reducing the capacity by one-eighth compared to conventional products, it also features a dessert concept for one-person households by enhancing raw materials and emphasizing good taste.

 The hotel industry is also fiercely marketing to single individuals.
 The bakery shop in the Westin Chosun Hotel, Seoul, was constructed to serve individuals.
 Normally, a single bakery sells a small piece of a traditional product.
 They perceive the psychology of honjok where individual like to enjoy themselves alone.
 There are also hotels that launch room packages for the Honjok.
 It is a product that is priced at more reasonable prices than conventional room packages so that one can concentrate on a perfect rest.
 It also operates the homme style packages for men.
 Standard room, one night rooms, one all-water buffet, and one sauna are included.

 In the consumer electronics market, one-person household products are becoming popular.
 Honjok usually live in one room so it is preferable in a small space to have equipment of a convenient size.
 Compared to the average household, the cost of washing clothes is burdensome for the relatively small amount of laundry.
 Also, the smell of the clothes spread through the laundry.
 LG Electronics introduced a mini drum washing machine that is useful for cleaning small amounts of laundry, such as underwear and socks.
 In particular, the mini drum washing machine is gaining popularity with people who live alone because it can wash and dry in 17 minutes.

 As the recent trend of single-person households spreads, there is a tendency to increase the development of products aimed at single-person households in many areas.

 Trend

 According to the NSO, the number of one-person households in the country has continued to increase since 2017.
 It predicts the number of one-person households in the nation will be the highest in the country with a total of 36.3% of the total.

-In the 2018 Korea trend published by the Korea Economic Daily, honjok culture continue to increase and evolve.
+In 2018, Korea trend published by the Korea Economic Daily, honjok culture continues to increase and evolve.
 It also shows that the importance of using the term 'one-person system' beyond the one-person household increases.
 Honjok is expected to grow because it is combined with the growth of the 'solo economy' and the trends that people who are called 'YOLO' are boldly consuming their interests.